shiwanglai/sDocpro/VIM/VIM-commands-common.md

-vi:  Visual Interface
+vi:  Visual Interface -- by Bill Joy in 1976.
-vim: Vi IMproved
+vim: Vi IMproved -- by Bram Moolenaar in 1991.

 Help System
 ===